jsdelivr/jsdelivr/README.md

 1. An `info.ini` containing all needed information.
 [Example][2]
 2. Directories named after the version of each project.
-3. The version directories can contain in their names numbers, letters and dash, period, and underscore symbols.
+3. The version directories can contain in their names numbers, letters and `. - _`.
 4. Do not create `latest` directories; they are automatically created on our side.

 A version directory should contain the following: